getsheked/NHL7Seg/README.md

+First off, thanks for checking this out.
 I dont know whats really happening with this, but in time I hope it can turn into something cool.
-I will add the schematics for the pi and ciruits when i finish them.
+I will add the schematics for assosiated pi and ciruits when I finish them.

 Setup: